MSWS/carnifex-TAS/README.md

 This plugin is loosely based on blacky's TAS, but is completely reworked to work with bhoptimer 2.5, also includes some new features/changes.

+CAUTION: Long TAS runs will use a fair share of RAM.

 ## Features

 * Pausing